Surgery for oesophageal cancer

 Oesophagectomy

-The main operation used to treat oesophageal cancer is called an oesophagectomy.
 In this operation, the part of the oesophagus containing the cancer is removed.
-The part that is removed depends on the size and position of the cancer inside the oesophagus.
+The part of the oesophagus that is removed depends on the size and position of the cancer inside the oesophagus.

 The doctor passes an endoscope through the mouth and into the oesophagus, so they can see the cancer.
 They then inject a small amount of fluid into the layer of cells below the cancer.
 The fluid lifts the cancer up from the muscle layer in the oesophagus.
 This makes it easier to remove the cancer.
-The doctor does this using suction and a small wire loop called a snare.
+The doctor does this using suction and a small knife or wire loop called a snare.

 Further treatment